luckybeulla/key_sharing_app/README.md

 ## Features

 - **Step-by-step Diffie-Hellman key exchange**: Users are guided through each step to understand and complete a Diffie-Hellman key exchange.
-- **Eavesdropper (Eve) view**: Display what Eve observes as the communication takes place to show which elements of the exchange are public.
+- **Eavesdropper's (Eve) view**: Display what Eve observes as the communication takes place to show which elements of the exchange are public.
 - **AES key conversion**: An option to convert the shared key into an AES key and learn about AES encryption.

 ## Technology Stack